 - As I'm identifying these things, I don't mark a single thing on their papers — I'm just populating the Skull and Crossbones list.
 If I have to put a grade, it's credit / no credit.

-- The next day, I give the pieces back, and I tell students to create a page in their notebooks with a skull and crossbones drawn at the top.
+- The next day, I give the pieces back, and I tell students to create a page in their notebooks with a skull and teaching crossbones drawn at the top.
 I then create this on one of those big poster-sized sticky note things or a sheet of white butcher paper.
 This will hang up in the classroom all year, always available as a reference.

 - I introduce each one of the items to students, being sure to give an example of the problem.
 We record the item.
 I ask students to demonstrate for me on a scratch sheet of paper what the problem looks like and what the solution looks like